bkw777/FluxEngine_Kit/README.md

 ![](PCB/datasheets/CDC_FDD_pinouts.png)

-There is a special hat for CDC which should work for all the green highlighted drives, and (I'm guessing) probably covers most CDC/MPI/Honeywell drives.
+There is a special hat for CDC which should work for all the green highlighted drives, and (I'm guessing) probably covers most CDC / MPI / Honeywell drives.

-There is also a hat version for "CDC ALT1", the purple highlight, simply because at least that pinout has the necessary signals that it's possible.
+And there is a hat for the "ALT1" pinout, the purple highlight.
-I have no idea if those models are common, or if the power really needs to be on the data cable or if the drives still have a simple way to provide the DC power directly.
-The hat includes the power connections simply because it was possible without even increasing the size of the pcb.
-The drive draws less than 1.5A on either rail, and both the screw terminals and the traces are good for over 5A.
-So although I don't really *recommend* powering a drive that way if there is any other option, it should be fully safe to do so.

-One of the other pinouts, the 4th column on the left table, under 75892150, is almost identical to "ALT1" with the only differences being it has STEP_IN + STEP_OUT instead of STEP + DIRECTION, but using the same 2 pins, and there is no READY signal.
-So maybe those drives could eventually be supported also by the same ALT1 hat with only software or firmware changes.
-Worst case I could probably add a tiny bit of logic to the board (probably a few gates in a single 74xx series) to optionally convert the STEP signals.
-I don't know about the lack of READY though.

 THESE ARE NOT TESTED YET
-I have a BR8A8A aka 77618019 drive on the way.
-That will be a test of the "CDC standard" hat.
+I have a 77618019 drive which will be a test of the standard CDC hat.

 ![](PCB/out/FluxEngine_Hat_CDC.svg)
 ![](PCB/out/FluxEngine_Hat_CDC.top.jpg)